Tes3awy/Cisco-DNA-Center-Device-List/README.md

-# Cisco DNA AO Lab Devices
+# Cisco DNA Center Device List

-This program is designed to get Cisco DNA Center AO Lab devices and save them to an `xlsx` sheet.
+This program is designed to get a Cisco DNA Center device list and save them to an Excel sheet.

 ## Table of Contents